Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/c&py/0_Preparation.rst

 After the above installation is completed, you can visit our official website (http://www.freenove.com) or our GitHub resources at (https://github.com/freenove) to download the latest available project code.

-We provide both C language and Python language code for each project to allow ease of use for those who are skilled in either language.
+We provide both :combo:`red font-bolder:C` language and :combo:`red font-bolder:Python` language code for each project to allow ease of use for those who are skilled in either language.

 This is the method for obtaining the code: